forsethnico/romcom/README.md

 Please visit our site [here](https://forsethnico.github.io/romcom/)!

 ## Features
 When you first visit the RomCom site you will be pleasantly surprised with a randomly generated romance novel cover.
 This cover contains a title, a background image, and two descriptions about this tale.
 There are a list of preselected images, titles, and descriptor words each in arrays.
 Every time you refresh the page or click "Show New Random Cover" you will be treated to a brand new randomly selected cover.
-However if none of these covers seem appealign to you, you can create a custom cover using the "Make Your Own Cover" button.
+However if none of these covers seem appeal to you, you can create a custom cover using the "Make Your Own Cover" button.
 This will take you to a form where you can enter your own background image, title, and two descriptor words.
 These will then be displayed on your new custom romance novel cover!

 ![Screenshot of a CustomCover](https://user-images.githubusercontent.com/18154724/169677456-8d53b1fa-f25c-4c38-a443-568c8af1cc0e.jpg)